apache/iceberg/docs/docs/aws.md

 For more details of configuration, see sections [URL Connection HTTP Client Configurations](#url-connection-http-client-configurations) and [Apache HTTP Client Configurations](#apache-http-client-configurations).

-Configurations for the HTTP client can be set in the catalog properties.
-The following are the available configurations:
+Configurations for the HTTP client can be set via catalog properties.
+Below is an overview of available configurations:

 | Property                   | Default | Description                                                                                                |
 |----------------------------|---------|------------------------------------------------------------------------------------------------------------|